alexpaul/JSON-Examples/README.md

 # JSON-Examples

-A repo for testing various JSON payloads.
+A repo for testing various JSON payloads in various programming languages.

-## Testing in Swift
+## Using a JSON payload in Swift

 1. Navigate to the `.json` file you're interested in using.
 2. Copy the `JSON` contents.